 ‘The Council of the Royal Academy selecting Pictures for the Exhibition, 1875’ by Charles West Cope which features all the RA titans of the period including John Everett Millais, Frederic Leighton, Francis Grant, Richard Redgrave and Calderon (holding a hat, seated centre)

 Alfred Thompson’s sketch of eminent RA’s featuring Calderon (right) from 1871, and Calderon (centre) in top hat scrutinising Oscar Wilde, 1881

-Philip Calderon was elected an Associate of the Royal Academy in 1864 on the very same evening as (its future President, Sir and later Lord) Frederick Leighton whose ‘Olympian’ pictures of ancient Greco-Roman scenes he would also paint later in his career.
+Philip Calderon was elected an Associate of the Royal Academy in 1864 on the very same evening as (its future President) Frederick Leighton whose ‘Olympian’ pictures of ancient Greco-Roman scenes he would also paint later in his career.
 In hindsight, surely no two RAs elected in the same year were to prove more devoted to and did more to elevate the reputation of that institution.

 ‘The Orphans’ by Philip Hermogenes Calderon, 1870 and Calderon in his studio, 1892